 What is the neurodevelopmental service?

-A support service for young people aged 0-18 years and families of those affected by neurodevelopment diversity, jointly commissioned by the CCG and local authorities.
+A support service for young people aged 0-18 years and families of those affected by neurodevelopment diversity, jointly commissioned by the CCG and local authorities for those who live in Tees Valley.

 Our aim is to provide support and services for children, young people and their families who display traits associated with neurodevelopmental diversity: autism, sensory processing, attention deficit hyperactivity disorder (ADHD), and Foetal Alcohol Spectrum Disorder (FASD).

 What is meant by neurodevelopmental diversity?

 A neurodevelopmental diversity is the name given to a group of disorders associated with the functioning of the neurological system and the brain.
 This can include developmental brain dysfunction which presents diversities with motor function, learning, language and communication.

 What are the aims of this service?

 A person-centred approach will be taken, with families and young people at the heart of the support offered.
 We work from the position that society is the disabling factor rather than the child’s diversities.

 The aim of this project is to improve the experience and outcomes of those with a neurodevelopmental diversity by: